Linfee/nerdtree-execute/README.markdown

 ## Installation

 ### Manual install

 Unzip into your `.vim` directory

 ### Pathogen install

 Clone this repo into your `.vim/bundle` directory

 ## Usage

-When navigating in NERDTree, select file or directory, press 'm' key, and NERDTree menu will appear.
-Press 'x' then to execute system default application for selected file/directory, using this plugin.
-You can open your favourite image editor for images, pdf reader for pdfs etc.
+When navigating in NERDTree, select file or directory, press '<c-o>' , it will open the selected file/directory with system default application.
+Using this plugin, you can open your favourite image editor for images, pdf reader for pdfs etc.

 ## Contributing